 Foxes are an increasing nuisance in towns.
 They cause problems of noise, digging, fouling, going through bins, leaving food debris lying about.
 Foxes will attack pets.
 Mange is carried by foxes which can be picked up by dogs but more seriously Roundworm is a parasite in foxes that can cause blindness in children.

-In some cases repellents can work it depends on how desperate the foxes are to be in an area.
-If hey have a choice then repellents can make them move to another area.
+In some cases, repellents can work depending on how desperate the foxes are to be in an area.
+If they have a choice then repellents can make them move to another area but if fox population pressure is high then this is unlikely to happen.
 Due to the low cost of applying repellents compared with the high costs of shooting and trapping it is often worth trying a repellent treatment first.

+Shooting – Before any shooting program is started we may need to carry out a survey to see if the site is suitable.
 The survey fee is £50.00 + VAT or £60.00 + VAT, depending on geographical location.

 Foxes – General Information

-In captivity foxes can live up to 14 years but in the wild the average life span is 2 years.
+In captivity, foxes can live up to 14 years but in the wild, the average life span is 2 years.